 Crassula nudicaulis var. herrei (Friedr.)
 Toelken

-Crassula herrei (basionym), Globulea nudicaulis, Globulea nudicaulis var. herrei
+Crassula herrei, Globulea nudicaulis, Globulea nudicaulis var. herrei

-Crassula nudicaulis var. herrei, also known as Crassula herrei, is a succulent perennial, up to 10 inches (25 cm) tall, with a shrubby habit.
-The leaves are green, grey-green to brown, near the apex more or less reddish, very thick, usually glabrous, semicircular in section and up to 1.8 inches (4.5 cm) long.
-The flowers are small, greenish and directed upwards.
-It flowers in spring and sometimes again in late summer.
+Crassula nudicaulis var. herrei, also known as Crassula herrei, is a succulent plant with a shrubby habit.
+It grows up to 10 inches (25 cm) tall.
+Leaves are green, grey-green to brown, near the apex more or less reddish, very thick, usually glabrous, semicircular in cross-section, and up to 1.8 inches (4.5 cm) long.
+Flowers are small, greenish, directed upwards, and appear in spring and sometimes again in late summer.

 How to Grow and Care